mergermarket/cdflow2/docs/src/commands/deploy.md

 Perform the terraform plan command only.
 The terraform apply command is skipped.

 --new-state :
 Toggles a parameter sent to the config container.
 It is received before terraform commands are performed and used to trigger state existance validations.
 ```

-"terraform",
-		"plan",
-		"-var-file=/build/release-metadata.json"

-    "-var-file="+"config/common.json"
-    "-var-file="+"config/" + args.EnvName + ".json"

-    "-out="+"/build/" + util.RandomName("plan")
-		"infra/",